-- A. Minimum size: Nineteen inches (19").
+A. Minimum size: Nineteen inches (19").

-- B. Fishing year: May 1 through April 30.

-- C. Possession limit:
+C. Possession limit:

-- There is no recreational possession limit for pollock provided the vessel is fishing in state waters and does not have a federal permit authorizing the harvest of pollock. - 2.
-Vessels in possession of a federal permit authorizing the recreational harvest of pollock in federal waters may harvest, possess, or land pollock in state waters in the amount equal to the federal regulations.
+There is no commercial possession limit for pollock provided the vessel is fishing in state waters and does not have a federal permit authorizing the commercial harvest of pollock.
+2. Vessels in possession of a federal permit authorizing the commercial harvest of pollock in federal waters may harvest, possess, or land pollock in state waters in the amount equal to the federal regulations.